Stuart Forster suggests exhibitions to view while visiting the Rijksmuseum in Amsterdam, the Netherlands.

 The Rijksmuseum’s Gallery of Honour

 As you wander into the Gallery of Honour, on the Rijksmuseum’s second floor, it’s hard not to be impressed.
 A golden aura surrounds The Night Watch like the halo of a saint in some medieval altarpiece.

 If that simile doesn’t convince you, take a look at the museum’s extensive collection of religious artwork, dating from the 12th century through to the Renaissance.
 The Night Watch draws your gaze from beneath an arched portal as you enter the grand hall containing dozens of oil paintings dating from the period today known as the Dutch Golden Age.
 During the 1600s overseas trade meant the newly independent Dutch Republic was experiencing unprecedented wealth and confidence.

-The Rijksmuseum displays historic artefacts and artworks representative of a period of more that 800 years.
-They include paintings by Vincent van Gogh and a biplane dating from 1918, the oldest airplane in the Netherlands.
+The Rijksmuseum displays historic artefacts and artworks representative of a period of more than 800 years.
+They include paintings by Vincent van Gogh and a biplane dating from 1918, the oldest aeroplane in the Netherlands.

 So you may wonder why I find a display of seven woolly hats so fascinating.
 Yes, my favourite exhibit in the Rijksmuseum features wool caps within a glass cabinet.
 Wander along to gallery 2.9, The Netherlands Overseas, if you want to see them.

 The Dutch on Spitsbergen